Excommunication in the Catholic Church: Effects of excommunication

 An excommunicated person is forbidden to engage in certain activities enumerated in canon 1331 §1 of the 1983 Code of Canon Law.
 These precluded activities include any ministerial participation in celebrating the sacrifice of the Eucharist or any other ceremonies of worship whatsoever; the celebration and reception of the sacraments; and the exercise of any ecclesiastical offices, ministries, or functions.
 The individual, furthermore, cannot validly acquire a dignity, office, or other function in the Church; may not appropriate the benefits of a dignity, office, any function, or pension, which the offender has in the Church; and is forbidden to benefit from privileges previously granted.

 Salaverri and Nicolau state that "the internal supernatural goods, such as sanctifying grace and the infused virtues, are not taken away by the censure [excommunication] itself".

 Criticism of excommunication

 Luther was critical because he thought the existing practice commingled secular and ecclesiastical punishments.
-To Luther, civil penalties were outside the domain of the church and were instead the responsibility of civil authorities.
+To him, civil penalties were outside the domain of the church and were instead the responsibility of civil authorities.
 Non-spiritual expiatory penalties may be applied in some other cases, especially for clergy.
 These have been criticized for being overly punitive and inadequately pastoral.
 For example, a member of the clergy might be ordered to live in a particular monastery for a period of time, or even the rest of his life, a punishment comparable to house arrest.
 Access to electronic devices may also be restricted for persons sentenced to a life of prayer and penance.